HydroCAD® Stormwater Modeling - Since 1986

 What is the maximum subcatchment size?

-The SCS runoff procedure is intended for areas up to 20 square miles (12,800 acres).
-Larger areas typically require a statistical (regression) analysis with the appropriate modeling software.
+The SCS runoff procedure is suitable for subcatchment areas up to 20 square miles (12,800 acres) and a total watershed area up to 300 square miles.
+As the size increases, routing effects and spatial rainfall variations become more significant and a statistical (regression) analysis becomes necessary using the appropriate modeling software.

 Why can't I route an inflow through my subcatchment?